 Any control can be placed within a Grid by using its Grid.Row and Grid.Column properties that represent which column and which row the control will be placed in.
 The values of rows and columns start with 0.
 That means, if there are two columns in the grid, the first column will be represented by the value Grid.Column=“0” and the second column by the value Grid.Column=“1”.
 Row numbers are also determined in a similar way.

 For our app, we will place Frame controls inside the rows and columns.
-A frame control is used to wrap a view or layout with a border that can be configured with color, shadow, and other options.
+A Frame control is used to wrap a view or layout with a border that can be configured with color, shadow, and other options.
 Frame controls are generally used to create borders around controls but can also be used to create more complex UI.
-It may be worth mentioning here that a border can also be used in place of a frame.
+It may be worth mentioning here that a border can also be used in place of a Frame.

 For each frame, we will provide a background color using the background property.